 As founding director, Rosa taught at Indiana University for over four decades before retiring in 2017.
 Over the course of those decades, she fundamentally shaped the direction of the African American Dance Company and helped introduce thousands of students to the dance traditions of the African diaspora.
 Thanks to a gift from the Indiana University Black Philanthropy Circle, the dance floor upon which the African American Dance Company practices will bear her name in honor of this legacy.

-"As co-chair of the Black Philanthropy Circle, I know I speak for all of our members when I emphasize just how excited we were to make the dedication of the Iris Rosa Dance Floor possible,” said James C. Wimbush, vice president of Diversity, Equity, and Multicultural Affairs, dean of The University Graduate School, and Johnson Chair for Diversity and Leadership.
+"As co-chair of the Black Philanthropy Circle, I know I speak for all of our members when I emphasize just how excited we were to make the dedication of the Iris Rosa Dance Floor possible,” said James C. Wimbush, vice president of Diversity, Equity, and Inclusion, dean of The University Graduate School, and Johnson Chair for Diversity and Leadership.
 “Saturday's dedication ceremony brought together the wide community Professor Rosa has impacted through her decades of teaching at Indiana University—a true testament to her powerful work as an educator and mentor to generations of students."

 Rosa, who attended the Potpourri celebration and presented on the history of the African American Dance Company at the floor dedication, found the day’s events particularly special.
 In addition to showcasing the talent and hard work of the student ensembles and their directors, she said, the day’s events gave attendees an unparalleled look at the history and ongoing legacy of a remarkable artistic institution.